Vinnie Pasquantino Player Props: Royals vs. Nationals

 Vinnie Pasquantino At The Plate

-- Pasquantino has an OPS of .829, fueled by an OBP of .347 to go with a slugging percentage of .481.
-All three of those stats rank first among Kansas City hitters this season.
+- Pasquantino has 50 hits this season and a team-best OBP of .344.

-- Among qualified hitters in MLB action, his batting average ranks 79th, his on-base percentage ranks 56th, and he is 44th in the league in slugging.
+- Among the qualifying hitters, he ranks 77th in batting average, while his on-base percentage ranks 63rd and he is 47th in slugging.

+- Pasquantino has picked up a hit in 32 of 51 games this year, with multiple hits 12 times.

-- Pasquantino has had at least one RBI in 34.0% of his games this season (17 of 50), with more than one RBI six times (12.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Pasquantino has an RBI in 17 of 51 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.